Rohan-s18/Intro-to-Linux-and-C/README.md

 The prac1 directory contains some slighly more advanced source code like multithreading, shared memory and mutex thread locking etcetera.

-The C programs contain (but are not limited to):
+The C basic programs contain (but are not limited to):
-1) File Manipulation
+1) File Manipulation (Kernighan-Ritchie Ch: 1)
-2) Text Manipulation
+2) Text Manipulation  (Kernighan-Ritchie Ch: 2)
-3) Use of basic data types and flow statements
+3) Use of basic data types and flow statements (Kernighan-Ritchie Ch:3)
-4) Use of character arrays and strings
+4) Use of character arrays and strings (Kernighan-Ritchie Ch:4)
-5) Pointers
+5) Pointers (Kernighan-Ritchie Ch:5)

+The prac1 (slightly more advanced stuff) contains:
-6) Memory allocation/ deallocation
+1) Memory allocation/ deallocation
-7) Multitheading
+2) Multitheading
-8) Process Cloning system calls
+3) Process Cloning system calls (fork and exec)

 The awk scripts include: